viamrobotics/docs/docs/appendix/apis/_index.md

 The API methods provided by the SDKs for each of these resource APIs wrap gRPC client requests to the machine when you execute your program, providing you a convenient interface for accessing information about and controlling the {{< glossary_tooltip term_id="resource" text="resources" >}} you have [configured](/configure/) on your machine.

-## Machine and fleet APIs
+## Platform APIs

 {{< cards >}}
 {{% manualcard link="/appendix/apis/fleet/" title="Fleet Management API" %}}

-Create and manage organizations, locations, and individual machines, fragments and permissions.
+Create and manage organizations, locations, and machines, get logs from individual machines, and manage fragments and permissions.

 {{% /manualcard %}}
 {{% manualcard link="/appendix/apis/data-client/" title="Data Client API" %}}